 I found our photographer straight off of Instagram.
 Her images were abosolutely stunning.
 I simply loved her style.
 I emailed her to confirm she did senior photos (and she did!)
 You can follow Shutter Tree Photos here on Instagram, and visit her Etsy shop, too.

 Communication tip prior to the shoot: It’s also important to communicate the style of photography you love and share examples prior to the shoot.
 I have always loved a photojournalistic style of photography (the kind you see in Time Magazine).
 I created a Pinterest board of what we liked as a family and shared it with the photographer ahead of time.

 Choosing a Location:

 I chose a location that had history and meaning to us as a family–a local metropark.
 A great photographer will scout a location before the shoot, and that’s exactly what Christine did.
 Photographers can also make an average looking location seem magical with the right filters and editing.
-(I quickly over-edited this photo just to prove my point):

 When scouting locations, here is what to look for:

 - Places that have history or meaning

 - A long path

 - Old barns

 - Textured walls as a background